-The course covers many interior design principles, from colours and textures, designing bathrooms and kitchens, to furnishings, furniture and styling, and commercial and environmental design.
+The course covers many interior design principles, from colours and textures to designing bathrooms and kitchens to furnishings, furniture and styling, and commercial and environmental design.
 The final tutorials require you to prepare a design and design documentation for a mock client, which gives you a good insight into how you would do this in the design world and helps bring together what you have learned during the course.
 You also get to make up a pretend interior design business.
-I went on to registered mine and use to prepare designs for wonderful clients.
+I went on to register mine and used it to prepare designs for wonderful clients.

 The feedback from assignments and support you receive from your tutor is invaluable.
 On many occasions, your tutor will share additional information on certain topics and their experience in the industry.
-My assignment feedback was received a few days after the assignment was submitted, so timely feedback was really important to my learning.
+My assignment feedback was received a few days after the submission, so timely feedback was really important to my learning.

-I have always loved houses, interiors, and design, so completing the course was a wonderful way to gain insight into these areas and help me understand what my design style is.
+I have always loved houses, interiors, and design, so completing the course was a wonderful way to gain insight into these areas and help me understand my design style.
 I also learned that you can turn any passion into profit.

 I established Inside Interiors in late 2018 and operate as a sole business owner from a purpose-built design studio in my home.
 I operate the business as a bit of a side hustle to other things happening in my life, and this gives me a great home and life balance around the needs of my family.
-I manage mainly residential design projects, from initial design consultations to help clients work out what they want to achieve, to full new builds and renovations.
-I won the 2020 Houzz service award based on the wonderful testimonials and feedback from clients.
+I manage mainly residential design projects, from initial design consultations to helping clients work out what they want to achieve to complete new builds and renovations.
+I won the 2020 Houzz service award based on clients' wonderful testimonials and feedback.
 An accolade such as this is incredibly invaluable to my business and helps set me apart from my competitors.